zogzog/cw-container/doc/intro.rst

 * hooks: see test/data/hooks.py

-  The SetContainerParent and SetContainerRelation hooks must be setup along with your container definitions.
+  The SetContainerRelation hooks must be setup along with your container definitions.

-  This is almost automatic as the set_container_parent_rtypes_hook and set_container_parent_rtypes_hook functions compute the exact rtypes set needed for the selectors.

 * entities and adapters: see test/data/entities.py